mapbox/rio-color/README.md

   Available OPERATIONS include:

       "gamma BANDS VALUE"
-          Applies a gamma curve, brighten or darken midtones.
+          Applies a gamma curve, brightening or darkening midtones.
           VALUE > 1 brightens the image.

       "sigmoidal BANDS CONTRAST BIAS"
           Adjusts the contrast and brightness of midtones.
+          BIAS > 0.5 darkens the image.

       "saturation PROPORTION"
           Controls the saturation in LCH color space.